ArthurDanjou/artsite/content/index.md

 Hey, I'm Arthur Danjou, a mathematics student at the Paris-Saclay Faculty of Science in France.

 With a **deep understanding of emerging technologies**, I'm at the heart of a rapidly expanding field.
-My background in :hover-text{hover="Maths is my main passion ∑" text="mathematics"} gives me a head start in understanding the concepts and theories behind these :hover-text{hover="My second passion 📱" text="technologies"} and in designing them effectively.
+My background in :hover-text{hover="Maths is my main passion ∑" text="mathematics" position="top"} gives me a head start in understanding the concepts and theories behind these :hover-text{hover="My second passion 📱" text="technologies"} and in designing them effectively.